 Valid SpeedTypes are updated weekly in FedEx.com.
-Contact email@example.com if the SpeedType you are entering is rejected.
+Contact email@example.com(link sends e-mail) if the SpeedType you are entering is rejected.

 Step 3 – Print the shipping label and send the package.

-Step 4 – FedEx transmits an electronic file of transactions weekly which are loaded to BFS – no wasteful paper invoices.
+Step 4 – FedEx transmits an electronic file of transactions weekly which is loaded to BFS – no wasteful paper invoices.